 When location matters most, this property must be on the top of your shortlist!
-Close to Monash University, Frankston Hospital, walking distance to Heatherhill Road shops and within easy access to Frankston Freeway, Peninsula Link & Eastlink.
+Within the highly sought after Frankston High School Zone, close to Monash University, Frankston Hospital, walking distance to Heatherhill Road shops and within easy access to Frankston Freeway, Peninsula Link & Eastlink.

 – A stunning light and bright interior

 – Large living with polished floorboards and split system cooling

 – 3 well-sized bedrooms

 – Modernised family bathroom with shower over tub, vanity, and toilet

 – Functional family kitchen with ample cupboard space, gas cooker, and a large pantry

 – A huge rear yard with ample room for the kids to play.
 Plus, a garden shed and ample off street parking to the driveway